On 31 January 2019 (“Exit Day”), the UK ceased to be a member of the EU.

-However, during a transition period ending on 31 December 2020, which can be extended, EU law will, subject to certain limited exceptions, continue to apply to the UK as it did before Exit Day.
-In effect, during the transition period the EU, its Member States and the UK will continue to act as if the UK were still in the EU.
+However, during a transition period ending on 31 December 2020, EU law has, subject to certain limited exceptions, continued to apply to the UK as it did before Exit Day.
+In effect, during the transition period the EU, its Member States, and the UK have continued to act as if the UK were still in the EU.

-During the transition period the UK will not participate in EU institutions and decision-making, but the CJEU’s jurisdiction relating to the UK will continue.
-As the UK will not be a Member State, international agreements between the EU and third countries will no longer apply to the UK.
-However, the EU has notified third countries that during the transition period the UK should be treated as a Member State for the purposes of the relevant agreements.
+During the transition period, the UK has not participated in EU institutions and decision-making, but the Court of Justice of the European Union’s (CJEU) jurisdiction relating to the UK has continued.
+As the UK is no longer a Member State, international agreements between the EU and third countries no longer apply to the UK.
+However, the EU notified third countries that during the transition period the UK should be treated as a Member State for the purposes of the relevant agreements.

-What happens after the transition period depends on what is agreed between the EU and the UK during the transition period.
+What happens after the transition period generally depends on what is agreed between the EU and the UK over the next few weeks.

-In relation to UK-EU cross-border restructuring and insolvency, the status quo is in effect preserved during the transition period.
-Regulation (EU) 2015/848 of the European Parliament and of the Council of 20 May 2015 on insolvency proceedings continues to apply to the UK (see Article 67(3) of the Withdrawal Agreement), as do other related laws such as Brussels I (recast) on jurisdiction, the Rome Regulations on governing law and the Lugano Convention.
+In relation to UK-EU cross-border restructuring and insolvency, the status quo has been preserved during the transition period.
+Regulation (EU) 2015/848 of the European Parliament and of the Council of 20 May 2015 on insolvency proceedings (the “Recast European Insolvency Regulation”) continues to apply to the UK (see Article 67(3) of the Withdrawal Agreement), as do other related laws such as Brussels I (recast) on jurisdiction, the Rome Regulations on governing law, and the Lugano Convention.

-Meanwhile we will continue to seek to involve you in UK-originated cross-border restructuring and insolvency matters relating to your jurisdiction and we look forward likewise to helping you with any UK cross-border restructuring and insolvency matters that you encounter.
+We at Mercer & Hole will continue to involve our EU professional friends in UK-originated cross-border restructuring and insolvency matters relating to their jurisdictions and we look forward likewise to helping them with any UK cross-border restructuring and insolvency matters they encounter.

 If you want to discuss Brexit and European cross-border restructuring and insolvency in more detail please contact me.